 "It's like a crime drama about a detective who can only concentrate when he's around pastry, so every week the crime has to conveniently take place in a bakery, or within walking distance of a pie shop."Boy, isn't that guy's power useless.
 Take Aquaman, for instance.
 But wait...the villain's lair has an underwater base!
 That's cool, Aquaman might have a chance of winning.
 And what, his death trap dumps the hero into a pool of sharks?
 No problem, with his mighty powers Aquaman can easily overcome this convenient obstacle.
 And it turns out his doomsday machine is powered by telepathically controllable sea plankton or Psycho Electric Eels...
 Basically, a situation where a hero's relatively useless abilities turn out to be phenomenally useful because everything's contrived specifically in order to make them useful, even though realistically there's no reason to expect everything to be so convenient.
 Often involves Locking MacGyver in the Store Cupboard.
 May be used regularly or as a one-off as part of A Day in the Limelight.
-Contrast Plot Tailored to the Party, where the same contrivance is used to make the members of a team seem equally useful, rather than to make one specific hero look powerful on his own.
+Compare Plot Tailored to the Party, where the same contrivance is used to make the members of a team seem equally useful, rather than to make one specific hero look powerful on his own.
 Benevolent Architecture overlaps with either this or Plot Tailored to the Party.
 If the character constantly uses a power to solve all his problems, but it generally makes sense (if you have a big sword, and fight monsters, it's not exactly contrived that a lot of monsters can be hurt by a big sword), see When All You Have Is a Hammer.
-The exact opposite of this would be Kryptonite Is Everywhere, when it's a hero's weakness that is far more commonly available than makes sense.
+The exact opposite of this would be Kryptonite Is Everywhere, when it's a hero's weakness that is far more commonly available than it makes sense.
 Compare Heart Is an Awesome Power, when the power seems uselessly specific but turns out to be useful in many situations.
-Compare/Contrast What Kind of Lame Power Is Heart, Anyway?
+Compare and contrast What Kind of Lame Power Is Heart, Anyway?.
+The backlash against this trope may well be the biggest reason Only the Pure of Heart has started to fall out of favor.
+It doesn't help that so many examples of it treat the pure-of-heart character as the most vital team member of an otherwise robust cast, so you've got good guys who are worldlier, stronger, smarter, better at strategic thinking, etc., but all of them pale in importance next to the character who is... the most innocent.
+Because lessons.

 open/close all folders